syedsalman3753/infra/terraform/aws/README.md

   * `CERTBOT_EMAIL`: The email ID for SSL certificate generation.
   * `SSH_KEY_NAME`: SSH private key used for login (i.e., file content of SSH pem key).

+#### rke2-setup
+This module sets up RKE2 kubernetes cluster.

+* **Primary Control Plane Node Setup :**
+  This resource sets up the primary control plane node.
+  It connects to the node via SSH, uploads the rke2-setup.sh script, and executes it to configure the node.
+* **Additional Nodes Setup :**
+  This resource sets up additional nodes (control plane, ETCD, and worker nodes) in the cluster.
+  It follows a similar process to the primary node setup.
+* **Rancher Import :**
+  This resource imports the RKE2 cluster into Rancher.
+  It connects to the primary control plane node, configures kubectl, and applies the Rancher import URL.

 ## Outputs
 The following outputs are provided: